Time in the Republic of Ireland: History

 After the Irish Free State became independent in 1922, subsequent developments tended to mirror those in the United Kingdom.
 This avoided having different times on either side of the border with Northern Ireland.
-Summer time was provided on a one-off basis by acts in 1923 and 1924, and then on an ongoing basis by the Summer Time Act, 1925.
-The 1925 Act provided a default summer time period, which could be varied by ministerial order.
+Summer time was provided on a one-off basis by the Summer Time Act 1923 and the Summer Time Act 1924, and then on an ongoing basis by the Summer Time Act 1925.
+The 1925 act provided a default summer time period, which could be varied by ministerial order.
 Double summer time was considered but not introduced during the Emergency of World War II.
 As a consequence, following the introduction of double summer time in the United Kingdom in 1940, time in Northern Ireland was one hour ahead of the Republic of Ireland throughout the year until the UK returned to GMT in the autumn of 1947.

 From 1968 standard time (GMT+01:00) was observed all year round, with no winter time change.
 This was an experiment in the run-up to Ireland's 1973 accession to the EEC, and was undone in 1971.
 In those years, time in Ireland was the same as in the six EEC countries, except in the summer in Italy, which switched to Central European Summer Time (CEST).
-One artefact of the 1968 legislation is that "standard time" legally refers to summer time; the 1971 act defined a period of time in the winter as "winter time" during which the time observed would be GMT, leaving "standard time" unchanged.
+One artefact of the 1968 legislation is that "standard time" legally refers to summer time; the Standard Time (Amendment) Act 1971 defined a period of time in the winter as "winter time" during which the time observed would be GMT, leaving "standard time" unchanged.

 From the 1980s, the dates of switch between winter and summer time have been synchronised across the European Union.